Optimal consumption under loss-averse multiplicative habit-formation preferences: Illustrative Examples and Financial Implications

-\item[(d)] The optimal policies in \cite{ABY22} under habit formation constraint. \end{enumerate} These models are limiting cases of our model, in that they are obtained by letting specific parameters approach certain values in our model.
-Note that we need to use different model parameters than the one we used in Subsection \ref{subsec:power} to match with the numerical experiments of other papers.
+\item[(c)] The optimal policies in \cite{ABY22} under habit formation constraint. \end{enumerate} These models are limiting cases of our model, in that they are obtained by letting specific parameters approach certain values in our model.

+Since our goal is to reproduce the numerical experiments of other papers, we have to use different model parameters than the one used in Subsection \ref{subsec:power}.

 We start with the classical infinite horizon optimal investment and consumption problem in \cite{Merton69}, namely,